 When planning an indoor team building activity for a small group, here are some ideas that you might want to consider:

-- Escorting participants through a maze or labyrinth
+- Escorting participants through a fun game like a maze or labyrinth

 Looking for Indoor Team Building Activities near you?